 with fewer optical vices.
 The bad bit is that they cost more.
 You get what you pay for!

 ONE CAVEAT: That being said, the 12~40/2.8 PRO suffers from significant complex or "moustache" distortion at focal lengths of 18m or wider.
 The problem is not noticeable if you shoot Jpegs, as the camera corrects for it during conversion to jpeg.
 If you shoot RAW files, and develop them in Olympus Viewer 3 or any of several other commercial raw developers that make such corrections automagically, then you still won't see it.
 But if you shoot raw files and, like me, develop them one of the less common, but very good raw developers, such as Silkypix, or one of the open-source developers, such as Raw Therapee, that do not do such corrections automatically, it can be a serious problem.
 Fortunately, there are two inexpensive and very effective solutions.
 The first is PT Lens, which does the job, very effectively, while the other is to use RAW Therapee 5, a free, open source developer that is able to correct these distortions with a single click.
 [UPDATE: The latest version, 5.4, now does the correction automatically, in the same way that Lightroom, Photoshop and others do it.
 Invisibly!]

 After you've read this review, I suggest you also read my updated review of the 12~40/2.8 PRO's Moustache distortion problem (with examples), found here.

 Otherwise, the lens is sharp, crisp, with high accutance.
 It is a convenient lens to use, in terms of size, weight, and range of focal lengths.
-Because of its compact size and bright, f2.8 aperture, it gets a lot of use and, with the aid of PTLens, it delivers pro-grade results.
+Because of its compact size and bright, f2.8 aperture, it gets a lot of use and it delivers pro-grade results.
 (It must, for I have now sold thousands of images made with it and the clients are all very happy.)